smokephisticated/smokephisticated/pages/bongs/bongs.md

 But don't just take *our* word for it:

 Read the reviews of the products that we affiliate ourselves with; you will find glowing reviews for products that deserve them.
-We'll be here with the rest of the article in the meantime until you've found a piece you love with a price you're content with.
+We'll be here with the rest of the article in the meantime until you've found a piece you love for a price you're content with.

 <h5 class="heading-center">Please Note:</h5>